sraynitjsr/Docker_Kubernetes_In_Depth/Kubermetes.md

 ##### replicas specify how many instances (pods) of your application should run.
 ##### selector and template are used to label and define the pod template.

+#### 4. Services -

+##### In Kubernetes, pods are ephemeral, meaning they can come and go.
+Services provide a stable endpoint to access your application.
+For example, a LoadBalancer service exposes your application to the internet.